These are my personal book notes on The Art Of The Start 2.0 by the author Guy Kawasaki.

 If your attitude is “Cut the crap - let’s get going,” you’re reading the right book by the right author.

-From Chapter 1: The Art of Starting Up
+The Art Of Starting Up

 It’s much easier to do things right from the start than to fix them later.